Executive Editorial

 qualified

 It’s June, which means post-season play has arrived!
-Congrats to the teams below that have punched their ticket:
+Congrats to the teams below that punched their ticket.
+Keep an eye on our Social Media channels for continued updates on their results!

 - National Academy League Playoffs in Hammonton, NJ